mgimenez720/plaSquid/README.md

     git clone https://github.com/mgimenez720/plaSquid/
     cd plaSquid/

 You need nextflow installed in order to run plaSquid.
-Documentation availbale [here](https://www.nextflow.io/docs/latest/getstarted.html)
+Documentation is available [here](https://www.nextflow.io/docs/latest/getstarted.html)

 PlaSquid can be ran using docker or conda through the options: -profile docker or -profile conda